 On July 23, 2014, we announced that we will be establishing a new global headquarters in Charlotte, North Carolina.
 We will relocate the headquarters for our divisions, research and development facilities, and corporate offices.
-Within the next three years, we anticipate approximately 1,300 jobs will be relocated to Charlotte from our current corporate headquarters in Elmwood Park, New Jersey; all or part of its facilities in Saddle Brook, New Jersey; Danbury, Connecticut; Racine, Wisconsin; and, Duncan and Greenville, South Carolina.
+Within the next three years, we anticipate approximately 1,300 jobs will be relocated to Charlotte from our current corporate headquarters in Elmwood Park, New Jersey; all or part of our facilities in Saddle Brook, New Jersey; Danbury, Connecticut; Racine, Wisconsin; and, Duncan and Greenville, South Carolina.
 We will also relocate a small number of jobs from other locations.
 We expect that our relocation will result in less than \$20 million of net cash costs over the next three years.
+The costs related to this relocation are considered special items and will be excluded from our Adjusted EBITDA and Adjusted EPS results.
+See Note 9, "Restructuring and Relocation Activities" for further details.